 Former rugby league and union player, Gareth Thomas has had an influential career both on and off the pitch.
 From representing the Welsh national team to being an icon of the LGBT+ community, Gareth has utilised his platform to support greater diversity in sports.
 The openly gay player continues to make an impact in his retirement, as a speaker on the topics of diversity and inclusion.
-Armed with the first-hand experience of homophobia in a male-dominated environment, Gareth is sought after as a recognisable speaker for corporate clients and industry events.
+Armed with first-hand experience of homophobia in a male-dominated environment, Gareth is sought after as a recognisable speaker for corporate clients and industry events.

 Starting his professional career with Bridgend, Gareth rose to prominence as a talented and versatile player, regularly seen in the positions of centre, wing and second row.
 After making an impressive 69 appearances for the side, Gareth moved on to Cardiff RFC, Celtic Warriors and Toulouse, before ending his club career with Cardiff Blues.
-As an international player, Gareth left an impression on Wales and the Lions, becoming the most capped union player for his country with 100 to his name.
+As an international player, Gareth left an impression on Wales and the Lions, becoming one of the most capped union players for his country with 100 to his name.
 Throughout his time representing Wales, Gareth competed at Six Nations, the World Cup and on Lions tours, eventually being named Captain for a match in 2007.

 Coming out to the public as gay in 2009, Gareth wanted to use his sporting stardom to raise awareness for those suppressing their true identities and in turn, become the first openly gay professional rugby union player.
-His advocacy work for LGBT+ representation was further heightened when he announced his HIV positive status in the media.
-Taking to the spotlight in a documentary title, Gareth Thomas: HIV & Me, Gareth aimed to tackle the stigma surrounding the disease.
-Supported by Prince Harry, Gareth has become a role model for increasing diversity in sports, proving that greater inclusion and acceptance improves performance and wellbeing.
+His advocacy work for LGBT+ representation was further heightened when he announced his HIV-positive status in the media.
+Taking to the spotlight in a documentary titled, Gareth Thomas: HIV & Me, Gareth aimed to tackle the stigma surrounding the disease.
+Supported by Prince Harry, Gareth has become a role model for increasing diversity in sports, proving that greater inclusion and acceptance improves performance and well-being.
 Such lessons are expanded on by Gareth at speaking events, relating his experiences to each industry.

 “I would like to add my personal thanks to Gareth for his openness and for helping to move the dial on D&I in bp considerably.
 It was an honour to be on the call with him”